Skip to content

 What They Look Like

 Each corner has a cluster of strings — eight threads total (four threads, doubled over and knotted).
-The knotting pattern is specific: groups of wraps separated by knots, with the number of wraps encoding a numerical value that spells one of G-d's names.
+The knotting pattern is specific: groups of wraps separated by knots, and the number of wraps carries meaning depending on custom.
+In the common Ashkenazi pattern (7-8-11-13), the counts add up to a numerical value hinting at "Hashem Echad" (Hashem is One); in the Sephardic/Arizal pattern (10-5-6-5), the wraps correspond to the letters of G-d's name.

 The strings are usually white wool or cotton.
 Some men wear techelet — a blue-dyed thread — based on the Torah's mention of a blue thread.
 The identity of the original blue dye (from a sea creature called the chilazon) was lost for centuries and has been re-identified in modern times, though not all communities accept the identification.